jnjustice/bidfta-auction-scraper/README.md

 # Auction Viewer and Scraper
-This repo is aPython scraper for collecting auction deals from bidfta.com and provides a web-based auction viewer to easily search deals.
+This repo is a Python scraper for collecting auction deals from bidfta.com and provides a web-based auction viewer to easily search deals.

 ## Structure